groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/loading/loading-documents-from-different-sources/load-document-from-ftp.md

 ---
 id: load-document-from-ftp
 url: conversion/net/load-document-from-ftp
-title: Load document from FTP
+title: Load file from FTP
-linkTitle: From FTP
 weight: 4
-description: "This article demonstrates how to convert document stored in FTP storage using GroupDocs.Conversion for .NET API."
+description: "This article demonstrates how to convert file stored in FTP storage using GroupDocs.Conversion for .NET API."
-keywords: Convert document from FTP storage, Convert file
+keywords: Convert file from FTP storage, Convert file
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---
-The following code snippet shows how to convert a document from FTP:
+The following code snippet shows how to convert a file from FTP:

 ```csharp
 public static void Run()